WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 3. Responsive Design Capabilities

 A mobile-ready website isn’t an option anymore—it’s a must.
-With over half of worldwide web traffic coming from mobile users, Adobe Dreamweaver has included versatile tools for creating responsive and mobile-friendly websites.
+With over half of the worldwide web traffic coming from mobile users, Adobe Dreamweaver has included versatile tools for creating responsive and mobile-friendly websites.
 The platform integrates well with Bootstrap, offering users access to premade frameworks that adapt seamlessly to desktops, tablets, and smartphones.

 This is perfect for businesses that want to expand their reach without having to deal with excessive mobile coding.